amygdala/tensorflow-workshop/workshop_sections/tensorkubes/README.md

 and use the listed `IP_ADDRESS`.

 For more detailed explanation of distributed tensorflow, check out [the tensorflow docs](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/g3doc/how_tos/distributed/index.md).
-When you need to specify a tensorflow cluster config, your workers will be at the following address for `/jobs:{job_name}/workers:{task_id}`:
+When you need to specify a tensorflow cluster config, you can use the provided environment variable as follows:

 ```
-{job_name}-{task_id}.{namespace}.svc.cluster.local:8080
+cluster_def = ast.literal_eval(os.environ.get('CLUSTER_CONFIG'))
 ```